famoser/pdf-generator/README.md

 Its main task is to translate the API calls into a high-level PDF structure of the backend.

+### Configuration
+Takes care of converting the configuration into a PDF-specific structure.

+### Structure
+Contains the various parts of the PDFs and allows to insert new ones easily.

 ### Backend
 The Backend itself is divided into multiple parts.